Scattering amplitudes in Quadratic Graivty in a general formalism: Introduction

 The present work is organized as follows.
-Section 2 shows the classical modes of the Stelle model.
-Also, the Gupta-Bleuler quantization is outlined.
-Section 3 reviews the Gauss-Ostrogradsky quantization for the Pais-Uhlenbeck oscillator, and how the ghost emerges.
-A simple prescription for avoiding the effect of these ghosts is presented.
-I believe that this prescription is equivalent to the one presented in \cite{salvio}, and is heavily inspired in that reference and also by \cite{gross}.
-The presentation is intended to be more compact, and this has a price of containing less details.
+Section 2 reviews the Gauss-Ostrogradsky quantization for the Pais-Uhlenbeck oscillator, and how the ghost emerges.
+Section 3 contains a description of what the authors understand about these non ordinary quantizations, written in pretty much detail.
 In Section 4 the LSZ rules for the Pais-Uhlenbeck oscillator are derived, in a formalism fully adapted for higher order theories.
-Section 5 reviews the notable result of reference \cite{salvio} about the finiteness of the path integral when the above described quantization is presented, which presents a quantization of the model which does not allow divergences due to exponential integrations in the path integral and, at the end, results in the euclidean version of Stelle gravity.
-In Section 6 the LSZ formulas adapted to this fourth order model is derived, the universal form of the effective action is specified and the effect of the non standard creation annihilation operators is clarified in the last part of this section.
-Section 7 contains possible research programs related to these results.
+It also reviews the notable result of reference \cite{salvio} about the finiteness of the path integral when the above described quantization is presented, which presents a quantization of the model which does not allow divergences due to exponential integrations in the path integral and, at the end, results in the euclidean version of Stelle gravity.
+Section 5 is a review of the results of \cite{salvio} about the quantization of Quadratic Gravity with the above formalis.
+In Section 6 and 7 the LSZ formulas adapted to Stelle gravity fourth order model is derived, the universal form of the effective action is specified and the effect of the non standard creation annihilation operators is clarified in the last part of this section.
+Section 8 contains a brief statement of the quantization prescription, for convenience and concreteness.
+Section 9 contains possible research programs related to these results.